-Property Description

-objectType "Agent" (Required)

-name String (Optional)

-mbox String in the form "mailto:email address".
-(Note: Only emails that have only ever been and will ever be assigned to this Agent, but no others, should be used for this property and mbox_sha1sum).

-mbox_sha1sum String containing the SHA1 hash of a mailto URI (such as goes in an mbox property).
-An LRS MAY include Agents with a matching hash when a request is based on an mbox.

-openid The URI of an openid that uniquely identifies this agent.

-account An account object, see below.
+Property Description objectType "Agent" (Optional, except when used as a statement's object) name String (Optional) mbox String in the form "mailto:email address".
+(Note: Only emails that have only ever been and will ever be assigned to this Agent, but no others, should be used for this property and mbox_sha1sum). mbox sha1sum String containing the SHA1 hash of a mailto URI (such as goes in an mbox property).
+An LRS MAY include Agents with a matching hash when a request is based on an mbox. openid The URI of an openid that uniquely identifies this agent. account An account object, see below.